-Poverty, poor healthcare, and the AIDS epidemic have orphaned over 1 million children in Kenya.
+Poverty, poor healthcare, and the AIDS epidemic have orphaned nearly 2 million children in Kenya.
 Many of these children have little family support and are truly among the “least of these.”

 The gospel is of paramount importance.
 Every decision we make is made in an effort to proclaim the gospel and build the Kingdom of God.

 The Bible does not call for a tepid approach to administering God’s love.
 It demands a radical display of sacrifice for afflicted souls in desperate need of grace.